Race factored into Tupac and Madonna breaking up

 - Madonna said in 2015 the pair dated

-Go inside the decade that still seems like yesterday: CNN's "The Nineties" airs Sundays at 9 p.m.
+Program note: Go inside the decade that still seems like yesterday: CNN's "The Nineties" airs Sundays at 9 p.m.
 ET/PT starting July 9.

 (CNN)Tupac Shakur lived much of his life in the limelight, but a letter that has surfaced from his past seems to offer rare insight into one of the late rapper's relationships.